 - Can hypercalcemia be prevented?

 One of the most common causes of high calcium levels (hypercalcemia), is an overproduction of parathyroid hormone, or hyperparathyroidism.

-out of every 100,000 persons and tends to be more common in women.
+- Hyperparathyroidism tends to be more common in women over 50.

 - It can be the result of all four parathyroid glands producing too much PTH (parathyroid hyperplasia), or one gland specifically producing an excessive amount of hormone (usually the result of a parathyroid adenoma, or benign tumor).

 Hypercalcemia can occur due to other medical conditions.
 These conditions can vary in severity and chronicity, and may be life-threatening.
 Malignancy is a common cause of elevated blood calcium.
 Up to 20% of individuals with cancer will develop hypercalcemia at some point in their disease.

 - Cancers, especially lung cancer and breast cancer